zhicongsun/Estimation-of-ionospheric-echo-direction-of-HF-surface-wave-radar/README.md

 The algorithm covers one dimension and two dimensions.
 - This instruction was updated on June 17, 2020.
 - For updates on uncovered matters, see: [ https://github.com/RadarSun ](https://github.com/RadarSun)
-- With problem mail contact
+- With problem mail contact, welcome to submit issues to improve this code if any problems were found
 - Programming Language: matlab